gajjuthechamp/storybook-addon-html-validator-w3c/README.md

 # Storybook Addon HTML Validator
-This addon provide a in tab view of all errors and warning in the component HTML
+This addon provide a in tab view of all HTML validation errors and warning in the component HTML, W3C Validator service

-### Development scripts

-- `npm run start` runs babel in watch mode and starts Storybook
-- `npm run build` build and package your addon code

-### Switch from TypeScript to JavaScript

-Don't want to use TypeScript?
-We offer a handy eject command: `npm run eject-ts`

-This will convert all code to JS.
-It is a destructive process, so we recommended running this before you start writing any code.

 ### Install